Coindroids/Coindroids-Documentation/doc_droid_management.md

 	 <div >
 	 	<h3>Wallet Sync Address - What you use to add another wallet address</h3>
 		<span id='droid_wallet_sync'></span>
-		<br>This Address should only be used if your attacks and purchases are not being associated with your player.
-You may notice this when trying to attack or purchase an item, only to have your money returned to you minus the transaction fee.
+		<p>This Address should only be used if your attacks and purchases are not being associated with your player.
+You may notice this when trying to attack or purchase an item, only to have your money returned to you minus a transaction/mining fee.
 Sending 1 token here will syncronize your wallet with our servers again.
-If this is your first time registering a wallet, it will also activate your droid and assign it an attack address.
+If this is your first time registering a wallet, it will also activate your droid and assign it an attack address.</p>
+		<h3>Wallet Sync Issues</h3>
+		<p>When you first register your droid with Coindroids, the system will identify 2 of your addresses:
+		<ul><li>Your &quot;From&quot; address of your registration transaction.
+This is your droid's primary_ammunition_clip.</li>
+		<li>Your &quot;Change&quot; address where the rest of your coins ended up.
+This is your droid's first address in its  additional_ammunition_clips list.</li></ul></p>
+		<p>Coindroids will continue to watch the change addresses of all of your gameplay transactions so it can recognize your attacks in the future.
+These are added to your additional_ammunition_clips.
+However, if you send a non-Coindroids transaction to any other address, the rest of your funds will end up in a change address that is unknown to Coindroids.
+As a result, when you try to play again, Coindroids doesn't know who you are, so it will return your funds without processing your action.
+Essentially, you've broken your "change chain" that Coindroids was using to keep track of you by following your coins.</p>
+		<p>To resolve this situation, you have two options:
+		<ol><li>Send one token's worth of coins to your droid's Wallet Sync Address (above).</li>
+		<li>Send all of your funds to one of your old addresses that Coindroids already recognizes (primary_ammunition_clip or additional_ammunition_clips)</li></ol>Coindroids will again be able to recognize your actions.</p>
 	 </div>
   <div>